Vestal Fire

 Vestal Fire is a 1927 comedy novel by the British writer Compton Mackenzie.
-It was inspired by the time Mackenzie had spent living in Capri before the First World War.
+It was inspired by the time Mackenzie had spent living in Capri before and after the First World War.
+Plot is based on loose collection of anectodes about a massive cast of characters, centering on Count Marsac and Virginia and Maimie Pepworth-Northon.
+Book covers period from 1902 to 1924.